 Western blot for high molecular weights

 The following protocol is suitable for performing a Western Blot on larger proteins, 150 – 300 kDa.
-For most standard sizes, see our general Western Blot protocol.
+For more step-by-step workflows and protocol best practices, browse all western blot protocols.

 Solutions & reagents